 What do the words “literary horror” mean to you?

-Isn’t it strange the way this simple phrase seems to provoke people who think of themselves as fans?
+Isn’t it strange the way this phrase provokes people who think of themselves as fans?
 When did the genre become so reactionary?
-When did it become the bastion of anti-intellectuals?
+So rabidly anti-intellectual?
 This was never the case historically.
 Writers of the macabre were venerated for being masters of their craft.
-Now, if you appear to take your work seriously, you’re attacked for being elitist, a cardinal sin apparently.
+Now, if you appear to take your work seriously, you’re attacked for being elitist, a cardinal sin, and whatever you do, don’t mention the word “art.”
+They’ll be at your house with pitchforks and torches.
 (Are you familiar with A Confederacy of Dunces?
 Every year, that book seems to grow more pertinent.)
 Literature isn’t about pretense or snobbery.
-It’s about pride in the art.
+It’s about pride in artistry.
 It’s about proficiency in the craft and seriousness of purpose.
 Whenever people – especially authors – profess to find this antithetical to the genre, we should automatically examine their motives.